Kim Foxx’s political exit sets the stage for a free-for-all in 2024 race for state’s attorney

 The last time there was an open seat in the prosecutor’s office, it was 2008.
 Dick Devine, the former first deputy who replaced Richard M. Daley in 1989, announced he would not seek re-election.
 That set the stage for the election of Devine’s top deputy, Anita Alvarez.

-Alvarez served two terms before losing to Foxx in a landslide that followed the court-ordered release of video showing the fatal police shooting of Laquan McDonald.
+Alvarez served two terms before losing to Foxx in a landslide after the court-ordered release of video showing the fatal police shooting of Laquan McDonald.

 Alvarez made the monumental decision to charge now-convicted Chicago Police Officer Jason Van Dyke with first-degree murder but it came too late to save her political career.
-A staunch supporter of Chicago police officers, Alvarez was held responsible for the long delay between the McDonald shooting and the murder charges.
+A staunch supporter of city police officers, Alvarez was held responsible for the long delay between McDonald’s death and the murder charges.

-On the night of Foxx’s election, her supporters chanted, “Two down.
+The night of Foxx’s election, her supporters chanted, “Two down.
 One to go.”
-The two were Alvarez and former Chicago Police Supt.
+The two were Alvarez and former CPD Supt.
 Garry McCarthy.
-The third was Chicago Mayor Rahm Emanuel, who subsequently decided not to seek a third term because it was clear he couldn’t win.
+The third, Chicago Mayor Rahm Emanuel, subsequently decided not to seek a third term because it was clear he couldn’t win.
 Emanuel was accused of concealing the McDonald shooting video until he was safely re-elected to a second term.

 Now, Foxx’s decision to call it quits after two terms has created yet another open seat in the prosecutor’s office.

+It’s a giant political opportunity for those willing to take the chance, raise the millions needed to seek countywide office and endure the rigors and scrutiny of what could be an 18-month campaign.

-For the moment at least, powerful Cook County Board President Toni Preckwinkle, who doubles as the Cook County Democratic chairman, has not anointed a replacement for Foxx, her political protégé and former chief of staff.
+For the moment, at least, powerful Cook County Board President Toni Preckwinkle, who doubles as Cook County Democratic chair, has not anointed a replacement for Foxx, her political protégé and former chief of staff.
+Preckwinkle introduced Foxx at the City Club luncheon where the prosecutor made her announcement, and reportedly has talked to some potential contenders.

-That creates a giant political opportunity for those willing to take the chance, raise the millions it takes to seek countywide office and endure the rigors and scrutiny of what could be an 18-month campaign.
+Among those is Foxx’s top deputy, Risa Lanier, whom Foxx praised from the dais Tuesday as “her rock,” singling out her work as lead prosecutor in the trial of Shomari Legghette, who murdered CPD Cmdr.
+Paul Bauer.
+Lanier, a career prosecutor, also was lead prosecutor on the Jussie Smollett case and was involved in negotiating the controversial — and ultimately voided — deal to drop charges against the actor.

 His father, William Conway Jr., helped found the private equity firm the Carlyle Group and had a net worth pegged at $3.5 billion in 2020.
-The elder Conway was willing to write a $10.5 million check to bankroll his son’s losing 2020 campaign for state’s attorney against Kim Foxx, so surely he would support his son’s second run for what is now an open prosecutor’s seat.
+The elder Conway was willing to write a $10.5 million check to bankroll his son’s losing 2020 primary campaign Foxx, so surely he would support his son’s second run for what is now an open prosecutor’s seat.

 Conway, who finished that 2020 race with 31.1% to Foxx’s 50.5%, released a statement Tuesday saying he is “squarely focused on the job I was just elected to do” and is “not considering” another race for state’s attorney.